Stumpwiz/clerk/backend/README.md

   - Confirm the target schema matches the baseline migration.

 - Windows quoting/path issues
   - Use double quotes around paths; prefer the provided `.bat` script.
-Example SQLite URL: `sqlite:///C:/full/path/community_admin.db`.

 - macOS with Homebrew PostgreSQL
   - Ensure your PATH includes the keg: `export PATH="/opt/homebrew/opt/libpq/bin:$PATH"`.

-## Backups and Restores (SQLite, PostgreSQL, and AWS RDS)
+## Backups and Restores (PostgreSQL and AWS RDS)

 For detailed procedures, see `docs/backup-restore-guide.md`.